MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidtagflagstatus-canonical-property.md

 **Aplica-se a**: Outlook 2013 | Outlook 2016

-Especifica o estado de sinalizador do objeto Message.
+Especifica o estado do sinalizador do objeto message.

 |||
 |:-----|:-----|